Nodal structure of bound-state wave functions for systems with quartic dispersion: Introduction

-Here we extend the study performed in \cite{quartic} aiming to account for higher order WKB corrections in powers of $\hbar$ that provides an important information on energy levels.
-In addition, since the WKB expansion is the asymptotic one and the series in $\hbar$ does not capture non-analytic in $\hbar$ contributions, we include non-perturbative contributions due to hyperasymptotics in our analysis.
-Since, to the best of our knowledge, there are no exact solutions to the double quartic problem (with the Hamiltonian $H=a^4\hat{p}^4+b^4x^4$) and to check the validity of our results, we determine the bound state energies numerically by applying the variational approach utilizing the universal Gaussian basis.
-However, since it is always instructive to have an exact solvable example, we find bound state energies and their wave functions for the exactly solvable problem of a square potential well.
-One of our main findings is that in the case of quartic dispersion, although the wave functions of bound states in the classically forbidden region exponentially decay, they have nodes in all considered examples.
+Here we use the results obtained in \cite{quartic} for the harmonic and quartic potentials to analyse the energies of bound states accounting also for higher order (up to $\hbar^4$) WKB corrections.
+The emphasis is placed on the potential of an anharmonic oscillator $V(x) \sim x^4$, which has been extensively studied in quantum mechanics for many years (see, book \cite{Turbiner-book} and the recent article \cite{ Babenko2025} with numerous references therein).
+Since, to the best of our knowledge, there are no exact solutions to the double quartic problem (with the Hamiltonian $H=a^4\hat{p}^4+b^4x^4$) and to check the WKB results, we determine the bound state energies numerically by applying the variational approach utilizing the universal Gaussian basis.
+In addition, it is always instructive to have an exact solvable example, therefore, we find bound state energies and their wave functions for the exactly solvable problem of a square potential well.

+One of our main findings is that in the case of quartic dispersion, although the wave functions of bound states in the classically forbidden region exponentially decay, they have nodes in that region in all considered examples.
 This invalidates the oscillation theorem characteristic for the one-dimensional second-order Schrödinger equation.
-Still it is observed that the oscillation theorem holds in the classically allowed region.
+The latter states that the $n$th eigenenergy bound-state wave function of the 1D Schrödinger equation has exactly $n$ nodes within classically allowed region and no nodes in classically forbidden region.
+Still it is observed that the oscillation theorem holds in the classically allowed region for the fourth-order Schrödinger equation.

 The paper is organized as follows.
-The WKB method is formulated in Sec. \ref{sec:WKB}.
-The Wentzel complex method is considered in Sec. \ref{sec:Wentzel}.
-In Sec.\ref{sec:numerical-analysis}, numerical analysis for the bound state energies and wave functions is performed.
+The WKB approximation and the Wentzel complex method are considered in Sec. \ref{sec:WKB} for the double quartic problem.
+In Sec.\ref{sec:numerical-analysis}, bound state energies and wave functions are analysed using the variational method.
 Bound states for the square well potential are found in Sec.\ref{sec:potential-well}.
 The results are summarized in Sec.\ref{sec:conclusions}.